indrabrata/kubernetes-playground/kubernetes-fundamental/kubernetes-component.md

 - And that's why we can just use IP of service not the pod
 - The name of service will used for mapping the ip address
 - Act also as a load balancing, will forward request to the pod less busy of active pod
+- Good for loosely coupled application
+- Type of service:
+  - ClusterIP (default) -> 2 apps running in the same pod
+    - Only accessible inside the cluster
+    - Service will forward the request to the pod
+  - NodePort
+    - Open a specific port on each node to access the service from outside the cluster
+    - NodePort will forward the request to ClusterIP
+    - Port range 30000-32767
+  - LoadBalancer
+    - Create an external load balancer in the cloud (if supported) and assign a fixed, external IP to the service
+    - LoadBalancer will forward the request to NodePort then to ClusterIP
+  - ExternalName
+    - Map the service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
+    - No proxying of any kind is set up.
+  - Headless Service
+    - Communicate with 1 specific pod
+    - No Cluster IP
+    - We can use headless service for statefulset
+    - We can use headless service to sync data between pod (database)

 ### External Service